 The goal?
 Make Mac competitive with Microsoft.

-Apple’s market share was falling, while long-time rival Microsoft steamed ahead thanks to its software-licensing strategy.
-Cupertino execs envisioned clone Macs as a good way to secure the company’s future.
+As Apple’s market share fell, long-time rival Microsoft steamed ahead, thanks to its software-licensing strategy.
+Cupertino execs envisioned clone Macs as a good way to secure Apple’s future.

 Unfortunately, it didn’t quite work like that.

 Mac OS 8 ends a bad deal for Apple

 Apple CFO Fred Anderson worked out that the clone Macs strategy actually cost the company money.
 The $50 fee Apple received for every clone Mac sold proved far too low.
 It failed to even recoup the money lost when a person chose a clone over an actual Mac.

 Cupertino could not get out of the disastrous agreement if it kept updating System 7, the Mac OS licensed to clone-makers.
 However, if Apple released Mac OS 8, it could argue that the deal became null and void.

 Apple made the switch, calling the new operating system Mac OS 8.
 Then Cupertino began negotiating new, more favorable terms with third parties licensing the Mac operating system.

 Apple eventually agreed to acquire Power Computing’s customer list and Mac OS license for $10 million and an additional $100 million in AAPL stock and $10 million.
 That covered all Power Computing’s outstanding debts and costs.
 The clone-maker closed shop for good in early 1998.